jvanasco/imagehelper/README.md

 The package was originally aimed at thumbnails, but it works for all resizing needs that are aimed at downsampling images.

-If you have applications like `gifsicle`, `pngcrush` and `jpegtran` installed in your environment, you can 'optimize' the output (and archive) files.
+If you have optimization applications like `gifsicle`, `pngcrush` and `jpegtran` installed in your environment, you can 'optimize' the output (and archive) files.

 This is a barebones package that has NO FRAMEWORK DEPENDENCIES - which is a good thing.
 You define a dict, it does the rest.